Loughborough High School: Music and Drama

-Girls from the High School also regularly appear in joint dramatic productions, usually at the 182-seat Drama Studio located within the Queen's Building at the Grammar School.
+Girls from the High School also regularly appear in joint dramatic productions, at the 182-seat Drama Studio located within the Queen's Building at the Grammar School, the Drama Studio at the High School or the Hodson Hall.

 Sport

 LHS has teams in hockey, netball, cross country and athletics, and competes to national level and regularly win leagues and championships.
 Rounders, football, rugby and tennis are also taught.

 Other

 The school runs an active Duke of Edinburgh's Award scheme and a number of clubs and societies run regularly, including a debating society.

 The school engages in regular charity fund-raising events, including non-uniform days and cake sales.

-Girls have recently been allowed to join the CCF in year 12.
+Girls are allowed to join the Foundation Combined Cadet Force in Year 10.

 House system

-LHS operates a house system; every girl is placed in one of four houses: